felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

   :type 'regexp)

 (defcustom bbdb-default-domain nil
-  "Default domain to append when prompting for a new mail address.
+  "Default domain to append when reading a new mail address.
 If a mail address does not contain `[@%!]', append @`bbdb-default-domain' to it.

 The address is not altered if `bbdb-default-domain' is nil